 The terms "risk" and "chance" refer to the possibility of an event happening.
-For example, a risk of 1 in 100 means that out of 100 women with this result, 1 will have a baby with a syndrome and 99 will not.
+For example, a chance of 1 in 100 means that out of 100 women with this result, 1 will have a baby with a syndrome and 99 will not.
 This is the same as a 1% chance that the baby has a syndrome and a 99% chance that the baby does not.

 |Chance of a syndrome||Chance of an unaffected pregnancy|